Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

   You never operate on `Ref` directly (e.g., `x.and(y)` is wrong).
   You always ask the manager to do it: `bdd.apply_and(x, y)`.
   The `Ref` is just a lightweight handle (a number); the Manager holds the actual graph.
+  `Ref` implements `Copy`, so you can pass it around freely without worrying about ownership.
 ]

 Understanding why this manager-centric design is essential requires looking at the internal mechanisms of hash consing and computed caches.